-- boat trips on the Niger river
+- boat trips on the Niger river (listed below)

 - home stays

-- birding with a local birder
+- go birding with a local birder or hippo spotting

 Learning about the rich tradition of Dogon Country?
 A professionel guide makes the difference between a nice visit and a special experience!

-Its centuries old mud culture resulted in it being listed as a UNESCO world heritage site.
+Its centuries old mud culture resulted in Djenné being listed as a UNESCO world heritage site.
 The Grande Mosquée in the town center is the world's largest mud structure.
 Strolling Djenné's streets and alleys gives a good impression of the traditional style of construction and the Sudanese influences.

 Both the town and its surroundings are worth a visit.
 The villages near Djenné offer the chance to learn about daily life and the rich culture of several population groups.

-- Ségou: sunset trip on the river: 1 - 1.5 hours
+- Ségou: (sunset) trip on the river: 1 - 1.5 hours

 - Ségou: visit to a Bozo village / Bozo nomadic settlement: 1 - 1.5 hours